 She came to us in like-new mint condition with a ton of great upgrades (Spectra Watermaker, brand new sails, full chain, new batteries, 320W solar panels, electric freshwater heads), outfitted by her previous owner for longer excursions, which sadly never happened.
 We purchased her in February 2021 and immediately started cruising.
 We've done a bunch of upgrades on her you can read about here.

 We previously were based in the San Francisco Bay and owned a 1999 Catalina 320 which we sailed and anchored out almost every weekend until we decided to venture out if the Golden Gate and headed south.

 Over the course of 6 months, we harbor hopped down the coast on the weekends, leaving her while we went back to San Francisco to work during the weekdays.
 Sometimes the sails were short 6 hour hops and some were 40hour overnights.
 We made it to Ensenada in November 2019 planning to make the long 8 day trip to La Paz over the Christmas holidays and spending 6 months in the Sea of Cortez.

-Then covid hit.
-We decided to take advantage of full time remote work and had out Catalina trucked to Seattle.
-After spending the entire summer working "reboatly" and cruising the San Juan islands, we decided to make the Pacific Northwest our home and find a boat that could better accomodate exploring remote places and coastal cruising.
+Then Covid hit.
+We decided to take advantage of full time remote work and had our Catalina trucked to Seattle.
+After spending the entire summer working "reboatly" and cruising the San Juan islands, we decided to make the Pacific Northwest our home and find a boat that could better accommodate exploring remote places and coastal cruising.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 We may get commissions for purchases made through links on this site.